-Vegetable tanned leathers (typically used to make saddles, belts, luggage) are heavy and stiff with a classic tawny color.
+Vegetable tanned leathers are heavy and stiff and used to make saddles, belts, and luggage.

 Aldehyde or brain tanned leathers are less common, especially in upholstery.

 After tanning, most leathers are dyed, commonly with aniline dyes.
 This is confusing, because aniline and semi-aniline can refer to both the type of dye used as well as the resulting finish.

 Aniline dyes are water-based and accentuate the fiber’s natural variation.
 Aniline-dyed leather has no protective finish.

 Semi-aniline dyes have added oils which result in a thin clear finish.

 As such, both aniline and semi-aniline leathers are more absorbent and prone to staining and fading.

 Some aniline-dyed leathers have a pigmented, water-repellant finish (like those used in auto interiors).
 These leathers better resist stains and fading but are often monochromatic or have a base-and-print finish applied to create a varied appearance.